-LASD warns of COVID-19 online scams and hacking attempts
+LASD warns of COVID-19 contact tracing scams

 Fake charities.
 Scammers play on your good intentions by using names that sound a lot like the names of real charities.
 Be sure to do your research and donate directly to legitimate charities.
 Pay safely by credit card, never by gift card or wire transfer.